-The Department of Politics and International Relations and The Alvah H. Chapman Jr. Graduate School of Business at Florida International University offer a joint degree program culminating in both a Master in International Business (MIB), and a Master of Arts in International Studies (MAIS).
-Under the joint degree program, a student
+The Department of Politics and International Relations and The Alvah H. Chapman Jr. Graduate School of Business at Florida International University offer a joint degree pathway culminating in both a Master in International Business (MIB), and a Master of Arts in International Studies (MAIS).
+Under the joint degree pathway, a student can obtain both degrees in significantly less time than it would take to obtain both degrees if pursued consecutively.
+The joint degree pathway will use existing faculty, courses, and resources.
+Important criteria relating to the joint degree pathway are as follows:

-- Candidates to the joint degree program must meet the entrance requirements established by each individual program.
+- Candidates to the joint degree pathway must meet the entrance requirements established by each individual program.
 Candidates must indicate on the application their intention to pursue the joint degree option.
-Students deciding to pursue the joint degree option after having been admitted to one program will indicate this intention only on their second application. - Applications for a joint degree will not be accepted from candidates who have already graduated with either degree.
+Students deciding to pursue the joint degree option after having been admitted to one program will indicate this intention only on their second application. - Applications for the joint degree pathway will not be accepted from candidates who have already graduated with either degree.
 MIB or MAIS students must apply and be admitted no later than the second to last semester in which they are expected to complete their original degree requirements, including the comprehensive examination for the MAIS degree. - 3.
 Candidates must satisfy all requirements for each degree.
 The two degrees will have four common courses.
 All courses transferred between degrees must be completed with a grade point average of 3.0 or higher.
 Courses transferred to meet elective credits must be 5000 or 6000 level courses.
 Directors of the MAIS and MIB degree programs may adjust these exact course requirements as a result of future changes to the MAIS or MIB curriculums. - 3.1.
 To obtain the MIB degree, MAIS students who have successfully completed the required 36 credits must, additionally, complete 24 credit hours in the MIB program as follows:

-MAN 6617 Managing Global Production and

-Technology 3

 MAR 6158 International Marketing 3

-MAN 6635 International Business Policy 3
+MAN 6635 Global Strategy and Business

+Models 3

 MAN 6679 Master's Project in International

 Business 3

-MAN 6601 International Management 3
+MAN 6601 Global Management Skills 3

 FIN 6644 Global Financial Strategy 3

 ACG 6255 International Accounting 3

-MAN 6930A Master's Seminar in Management 1 1
+MAN 6930A Master's Seminar in Management 1 1 1

 MAN 6930B Master's Seminar in Management 2 2 1

-MAN 6930C Master's Seminar in Management 3 3 1
+MAN 6930C Master's Seminar in Management 3